-(a) this rule does not apply to any of the activities listed above if those activities are ancillary to and located in the same premises as any visitor accommodation operation:

-- (b) this rule does not apply to any temporary activity as defined in this District Plan; - (c) this rule shall cease to have effect on the date 15 years following the date that the Mount Cardona Station Special Zone becomes operative. - (d) For the purpose of this rule gross floor area excludes any areas for access, car parking and loading.
+- (a) this rule does not apply to any of the activities listed above if those activities are ancillary to and located in the same premises as any visitor accommodation operation; - (b) this rule does not apply to any temporary activity as defined in this District Plan: - (c) this rule shall cease to have effect on 8 December 2026. - (d) For the purpose of this rule gross floor area excludes any areas for access, car parking and loading.

-xviii Maximum number of units within the MCSSZ Zone
+viii.
+Maximum number of units within the Zone

-The number of residential units (excluding secondary units) and visitor accommodation units within the MCSSZ Zone shall not exceed 1000.
+The number of residential units (excluding secondary units) and visitor accommodation units within the Zone shall not exceed 1000.